About me

 | Thesis | Video |

-In early 2024, I was a Visiting Scholar at the Center for the Built Environment (CBE), UC Berkeley, where I explored how causal inference and AI can enhance decision-making in energy-efficient design, a step toward scientific machine assistance that supports, rather than replaces, human creativity.
+In early 2024, I was a Visiting Scholar at the Center for the Built Environment (CBE), UC Berkeley, where I explored how causal inference and AI ethics can enhance decision-making in engineering reasoning, an applied step toward scientific machine assistance.

 Here you can quickly access my bio, and publications.